Altaks/WynnJS/README.md

-# wynnjs
+# WynnJS
 A simple Javascript wrapper for the Wynncraft API